AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-We still have to add the notifier and the callback receiver to our View class:
+Add the notifier and the callback receiver to your `View` class:

 ```c++
 class ExampleButtonView